Human sacrifice: Celtic peoples

 There is some evidence that ancient Celtic peoples practiced human sacrifice.
 Accounts of Celtic human sacrifice come from Roman and Greek sources.
 Julius Caesar and Strabo wrote that the Gauls burnt animal and human sacrifices in a large wickerwork figure, known as a wicker man, and said the human victims were usually criminals; while Posidonius wrote that druids who oversaw human sacrifices foretold the future by watching the death throes of the victims.
 Caesar also wrote that slaves of Gaulish chiefs would be burnt along with the body of their master as part of his funeral rites.
 In the 1st century AD, Roman writer Lucan mentioned human sacrifices to the Gaulish gods Esus, Teutatis and Taranis.
 In a 9th-century commentary on Lucan, an unnamed author added that sacrifices to Esus were hanged from a tree, those to Teutates were drowned, and those to Taranis were burned.
 According to the 2nd-century Roman writer Cassius Dio, Boudica's forces impaled Roman captives during her rebellion against the Roman occupation, to the accompaniment of revelry and sacrifices in the sacred groves of Andate.
-It is important to note, however, that the Romans benefited from making the Celts sound barbaric, and scholars are more skeptical about these accounts now than in the past.
+However, the Romans benefited from making the Celts sound barbaric, and scholars are more skeptical about these accounts now than in the past.

 There is some archaeological evidence of human sacrifice among Celtic peoples, although it is rare.
 Ritual beheading and headhunting was a major religious and cultural practice that has found copious support in the archaeological record, including the numerous skulls found in Londinium's River Walbrook and the twelve headless corpses at the Gaulish sanctuary of Gournay-sur-Aronde.
 (Note: French archaeologist Jean-Louis Brunaux has written extensively on human sacrifice and the sanctuaries of Belgic Gaul.)

 Several ancient Irish bog bodies have been interpreted as kings who were ritually killed, presumably after serious crop failures or other disasters.
 Some were deposited in bogs on territorial boundaries (which were seen as liminal places) or near royal inauguration sites, and some were found to have eaten a ceremonial last meal.
 Some academics suggest there are allusions to kings being sacrificed in Irish mythology, particularly in tales of threefold deaths.

 The medieval Dindsenchas (Lore of Places) says that, in pagan Ireland, first-born children were sacrificed at an idol called Crom Cruach, whose worship was ended by Saint Patrick.
 However, this account was written by Christian scribes centuries after the supposed events and may be based on biblical traditions about the god Moloch.

 In Britain, the medieval legends of Dinas Emrys and of Saint Oran of Iona mention foundation sacrifices, whereby people were ritually killed and buried under foundations to ensure the building's safety.
 The Waldensians sect was later accused of child sacrifice by the Church.